kirkstrobeck/elm-in-react/README.md

 # Elm in React

-Goal: Make a stateless functional component in React that is strictly Elm.
+Goal: Make a simple component in React that is strictly Elm.

 ```
 yarn